uport-project/specs/flows/selectivedisclosure.md

 ## Send Request

-Create a valid signed or unsigned [Selective Disclosure Request](../messages/sharereq.md) and send it to the Uport mobile app.
+Create a valid signed or unsigned [Selective Disclosure Request](../messages/sharereq.md) and send it to the uPort mobile app.

 Signed example: